Black Hat vs White Hat SEO: The Ethical Battleground

 The digital marketing world can feel like every man for himself.
-With half of all marketers believing that SEO is the most effective online marketing strategy, competition for search engine “real estate” has never been so fierce.
+With half of all marketers believing that Search Engine Optimisation (SEO) is the most effective online marketing strategy, competition for search engine “real estate” has never been so fierce.

-Such stiff competition has led many marketers to succumb to pressure to increase ranks at any cost.
-In response, some use shady tactics to help their business get ahead.
-This phenomenon gave rise to the categorisation of methods according to ethics, known as White Hat SEO and Black Hat SEO.
-Here, we’ll discuss what separates White Hat from Black Hat SEO tactics.
+Such stiff competition for search engine ranking has led many marketers to succumb to pressure to increase ranks at any cost.
+In response, some use shady tactics to help their business get ahead on the SERPs of major search engines.
+This has led to a differentiation of SEO strategies – Black Hat vs White Hat SEO.
+Our SEO agency experts discuss what separates White Hat from Black Hat SEO tactics.

 Black Hat SEO: Going Rogue

 Black Hat SEO tactics use shortcuts and attempted hacks to manipulate search engines.
 In hopes of higher rankings and more traffic, some site owners cater their SEO techniques to these bots rather than real people.
 It’s usually executed in hopes of short-term gains rather than playing the long game, as seen in White Hat strategies.